If watercolor paint is your paint of choice, you probably have tried out several watercolor brushes, right?

 Like any other type of art brush, water brushes also come in lots of different shapes and sizes.
 Keep the following things in mind when buying new water brushes.

-Water brushes normally come as round brushes or flat brushes.
+- Brush Size and Shape: Water brushes normally come as round brushes or flat brushes.
 The point brush releases less water at a time and therefore work better for detailed work.
 The round brush normally comes in fine, medium or large size.
 The flat brush is great for covering big areas at once and applying washes of color.

-The length of the water brush is mainly decided by the length of the water reservoir.
+- Brush Length: The length of the water brush is mainly decided by the length of the water reservoir.
 As a result, the longer water brushes can hold more water and need less refilling than the short brushes.
 On the other hand, the short brush can easily fit in a pencil case.

-Some water brushes have a removable top.
+- Refilling the Water Brush Reservoir: Some water brushes have a removable top.
 You can refill the water brush by removing this top and pouring in new water.
 Other brushes don’t have a removable top.
 In this case, you need to refill the brush through suction.
 Squeeze the reservoir, submerge the tip into water and slowly release the pressure on the reservoir.

 Although the suction method is easier and faster, it is almost impossible to completely refill the water brush pen through suction alone.

-Our Brush Pen Reviews
+Brush Pen Reviews

 Sakura Koi Water Brush Review